Health, Disability, and Liability Insurance

 There is no additional cost to the student for this health plan.
 In most cases, if the student chooses, he/she may hold another insurance plan and the two policies can work together.
 However, it is not required to have another policy.
 Important: Students on Medicaid cannot hold more than one policy.
 It is imperative that you get information at orientation and take the appropriate steps if you are on Medicaid to avoid losing your benefits.

 All VCOM students are automatically enrolled in the health insurance plan.
-If you have eligible dependents you must register them online.
-You will be able to register your spouse or children on or after the first day of class.
+If you have eligible dependents, you must register them online.
+You will be able to register your spouse or children on or after July 1st (returning students) or the first day of class (new students).

 Obtaining Your ID Card/Filing and Reviewing Claims